-(1) In Fiscal 2019, six of the eight individual initiatives were achieved, specifically: three relating to economic value added; one relating to hiring of personnel; one relating to sales; and one relating to new stores opened.
-One initiative relating to inventory turnover was partially met.
-One initiative relating to customer service indices was not achieved.
+(1) In Fiscal 2020, two of the eight individual initiatives were achieved, specifically: one relating to customer service indices and one relating to inventory turnover.
+Two initiatives were partially met, specifically: one relating to economic value added and

 Calvin B. Hollinger - Chief Operating Officer